Do you want to go straight to a particular resource? Use the Jump Tool and follow 2 steps:

 Sean O hUiginn 29 November, 1993

-Photocopied note by Ó hUiginn of a meeting in Reynolds’ office on 26 November 1993, between Reynolds, Mansergh, and Ó hUiginn on the Irish side and Butler and Blatherwick on the UK side.
-Items discussed include communications between the UK government and the IRA; Molyneaux and the Unionists' position; the UK version of the draft declaration (25 November 1993); the upcoming summit; and questions about the role of the UK security services.
+Photocopied note by Seán Ó hUiginn of a meeting in Albert Reynolds’ office on 26 November 1993, between Albert Reynolds, Martin Mansergh, and Seán Ó hUiginn on the Irish side and Robin Butler and Blatherwick on the UK side.
+Items discussed include communications between the UK government and the PIRA; Molyneaux and the Unionists' position; the UK version of the draft declaration (25 November 1993); the upcoming summit; and questions about the role of the UK security services.

 N/A